 Preventing workplace injuries is the responsibility of everyone in the workplace.
-When injuries do occur it is important for workers and employers to minimize the impacts by focusing on keeping the worker, when possible, or returning the injured worker to safe and productive work as soon as it is functionally appropriate for the worker to do so.
+When injuries do occur, it is important for workers and employers to minimize the impacts by:

+- 1) When possible, keeping the worker at work in safe and productive work or - 2) Returning the worker to safe and productive work as soon as it is functionally appropriate for the worker to do so.

 Prevention of recurrences and further injuries once injured workers have returned to work is of utmost importance.